sabof/es-lib/README.md

 * **es-ack-replace-symbol:**
   A refactoring tool, with help of which this library was assembled
 * **es-ido-like-helm:**
-  Choose from a concatenated list of buffers and open files.
+  Choose from a concatenated list of buffers and recent files.
 I have it bound to `<menu>`.

 # Index: